jf-tech/omniparser/doc/gettingstarted.md

 Thus, an XPath query `"xpath": "DATE"` on the root of the IDR would return `01/31/2019 12:34:56-0800`, which is used as the value for the field `date`.
 So on and so forth for all other fields.

-Run the cli, we have:
+Run the CLI, we have:
 ```
 $ ~/dev/jf-tech/omniparser/cli.sh transform -i input.csv -s schema.json
 [